 A picture can speak a thousand words, and choosing the right images for your website can help with brand positioning and connecting with your target audience.
 If you don’t have high-quality professional photos on hand, consider purchasing stock photos to lift the look of your website.
 Also, consider using infographics, videos and graphics as these can be much more effective at communicating than even the most well-written piece of text.

 Navigation is about how easy it is for people to take action and move around your website.
 Some tactics for effective navigation include a logical page hierarchy, using bread crumbs, designing clickable buttons, and following the ‘three click rule’ which means users will be able to find the information they are looking for within three clicks.

 Placing content randomly on your web page can end up with a haphazard appearance that is messy.
 Grid-based layouts arrange content into sections, columns, and boxes that line up and feel balanced, which leads to better-looking website design.

 Eye-tracking studies have identified that people scan computer screens in an “F” pattern.
 Most of what people see is in the top and left of the screen and the right side of the screen is rarely seen.
 Rather than trying to force the viewer’s visual flow, effectively designed websites will work with a reader’s natural behavior and display information in order of importance (left to right, and top to bottom).

 10: MOBILE FRIENDLY

-It is now commonplace to access websites from multiple devices with multiple screen sizes, so it is important to consider if your website is mobile friendly.
-If your website is not mobile friendly, you can either rebuild it in a responsive layout (this means your website will adjust to different screen widths) or you can build a dedicated mobile site (a separate website optimised specifically for mobile users).
+It is now commonplace to access websites from multiple devices with multiple screen sizes, so it is important to consider if your website is mobile-friendly.
+If your website is not mobile-friendly, you can either rebuild it in a responsive layout (this means your website will adjust to different screen widths) or you can build a dedicated mobile site (a separate website optimized specifically for mobile users).